ssayols/bioinformatics/Rsnippets/README.md

 }, goterms)

 drop <- c(FALSE, rev(unlist(drop)))
-goterms.reduced <- goterms[!drop,]  # take just the columns you want...
+goterms.reduced <- goterms[!drop, ]  # take just the columns you want...

 stopCluster(cl)
 ```

-Since it's an extremely CPU intensive and parallelizable problem, it's advisable to use parLapply instead of the first lapply loop and set a maximum of the number of terms to be processed (by min(c(MAXTERMS,nrow(cl):2)) in the lapply loop).
+Since it's an extremely CPU intensive and parallelizable problem, it's advisable to use parLapply instead of the first lapply loop and set a maximum of the number of terms to be processed (by min(c(MAXTERMS, nrow(cl):2)) in the lapply loop).

 #### Summarizing by scoring frequencies of words